maluta/maluta.github.com/_posts/2013-12-03-convert-wordpress-to-jekyll.markdown

 ---
 layout: post
-title: Converting a Wordpress blog to Jekyll
+title: Converting a Wordpress blog to Jekyll (GitHub Pages)
 ---

 I had a plenty of _old posts_ from a previous Wordpress blog.
 Since I'm [using](http://maluta.github.io/blog/hello-world/) GitHub pages (powered by [Jekyll](http://jekyllrb.com/) engine) I'll describe my steps if you need to do the same.